hermit-os/kernel/README.md

 ### HermitCore cross-toolchain

-We provide prebuilt packages (currently Debian-based only) of the HermitCore toolchain, which can be installed as follows:
+We provide prebuilt packages (currently Debian-based only) of the HermitCore toolchain.
+The packages based on the master branch and can be installed as follows:

 ```bash
 $ echo "deb [trusted=yes] https://dl.bintray.com/rwth-os/hermitcore vivid main" | sudo tee -a /etc/apt/sources.list